 How much water does a dog need - signs of dehydration

 While petting your puppy, check for skin elasticity - if you pull it, it should flatten immediately after letting go.
-And lastly, on walks, take a look at your dog's urine - if your pet is well hydrated, their urine should be of a light color and not smell strongly.
+And lastly, on walks, take a look at your dog's urine - if your pet is well hydrated, their urine should be of light color and not smell strong.

 Remember that our dog water intake calculator doesn't exactly say how long can a dog go without water.
 It gives only an estimated value of the water amount your dog may need.
 If you notice any of the signs of dehydration listed above, you should immediately give your dog a bowl of water!

 This how much water should my dog drink calculator is easy to use and quickly answers the question "How much water does a dog need?".
 The result depends on two factors: activity level and the dog's weight.
 If your dog is not active, it needs 40 ml per kg of weight.
 On the other hand, an active pet would need 60 ml per kg.
 A dog who experiences regular daily activity should drink 50 ml per kg.
 Check also our dog calorie calculator to make sure they eat just enough.

 Remember that our dog water intake calculator has a built-in units converter.
 The values for how much water should a dog drink a day in SI units are 40 ml per kg of body weight for low activity levels, 50 ml/kg for regular activity, and 60 for active dogs.